Commencement

 Tickets and seating

-Tickets will become available via Eventbrite in the coming months.
-There will be no charge to enter.
-A ticket will be required for every guest, and you can order as many as you need.
+Tickets are now available via Eventbrite.
+There is no charge to enter.
+A ticket will be required for every guest, and you can order as many as you need up until the event concludes on May 16.

 Guests unable to adhere to the terms outlined when registering will be refused admission.